swrjsingh/Envision2025MenteesTasks/Exercise1/recipes/mentor-classic-carbonara.md

 - Aryan: Fix "chese" to "cheese" in Description
 - Deepthi: Fix "spagheti" to "spaghetti" in Ingredients
 - Devansh: Fix "panceta" to "pancetta" in Ingredients
-- Rohit: Fix "larg" to "large" in Ingredients
+- Rohit: Fix "large" to "large" in Ingredients
 - Shubh: Fix "Romani" to "Romano" in Ingredients
 - Rohan: Fix "Regiano" to "Reggiano" in Ingredients